Noelle Reno

-Elizabeth Noelle Reno (born December 25, 1983), known professionally as Noelle Reno, is an American socialite.
-She is known as an original main cast member on the Bravo reality television series Ladies of London (2014).
+Elizabeth Noelle Reno (born December 25, 1983), known professionally as Noelle Reno, is an entrepreneur focused on private capital and frontier technology.
+She is the founder of the Frontier Family Office Forum, a private capital platform convening family offices, policymakers and technology leaders.
+She is also known as a socialite and an original main cast member on the Bravo reality television series Ladies of London (2014).

 Reno is currently based in London, England.

 Early life

 Elizabeth Noelle Reno was born in Phoenix, Arizona on Christmas Day 1983, as the daughter to Don Reno, a Special Assistant US Attorney, and his wife, Carole Ann Reno.
 She was raised in Mercer Island, a suburb of Seattle, Washington.